Kodak Brownie Twin 20

 This camera has 3 aperture settings of EV13(f/11), EV14(f/16) and EV15(f/22) and a shutter speed is 1/60s.

 As the shutter speed is only 1/60s, it is advisable to try to hold the camera against a wall or other solid object.
-For quick snapshots, hold it firmly against your face.
+For quick snapshots, hold it firmly against your body or face.

 Using ISO 100/125 film - shutter speed 1/60s